Traditional dances of Himachal Pradesh

 The traditional dances of Himachal Pradesh are very complicated.
 These dances are a vital part of tribal life.
 It reflects the culture and the tradition of Himachal.
 Hardly any festivity there is celebrated without dancing.
 Dance forms such as Nati are performed all over the region.

 Nati

 Dev Nati is a traditional folk dance practiced in the Western and Central Hills of the Indian subcontinent.
-It is primarily native to the states of Himachal Pradesh and Garhwal region of Uttrakhand.
+It is primarily native to the state of Himachal Pradesh.
 Nati is the most famous dance of Himachal Pradesh.
-It is listed in the Guinness world record book as the largest folk dance.
-It mainly originated from [Shimla, Mandi, Solan, Sirmaur, Kinnaur and Kullu] and became popular across the state and in Chandigarh where Himachali youth performed this on cultural programmes in colleges and universities.
-Nati is performed on important occasions such as marriages.
-A similar form Barada-Nati is performed in Jaunsar-Bawar area of Uttarakhand.
-Nati is known as Tandi in upper districts of Garhwal, and is very common during weddings and fairs in HIMACHAL PRADESH (H.P.)
+It is listed in the Guinness World Record Book as the largest folk dance.
+It mainly originated from [Shimla, Mandi, Solan, Sirmaur, Kinnaur, and Kullu] and became popular across the state and in Chandigarh, where Himachali youth performed this on cultural programmes in colleges and universities.
+Nati is performed on important occasions such as marriages and is very common during weddings and fairs in HIMACHAL PRADESH (H.P.).